 Pies from the Porn Kitchen, written by Natalie Liccardello, directed by TJ Chasteen.
 Produced by the Fishtank Performance Studio (Kansas City).
-Copyright 2011.
+First produced 2011.
 (Seen April 2, 2011.)

 Pies from the Porn Kitchen, written by UMKC playwriting student Natalie Liccardello, is part of the Fishtank’s mission statement to “nurture the development of new work and inspires theatrical entrepreneurship.”
 As a result, the piece is still a work-in-progress, and a lot of my review is about the script as well as the production itself.

 The website describes the plot as, “Two cleaning ladies walk into an upscale Manhattan apartment and encounter an unlikely mix of baked goods, pornography, and a naked dude named Zeke.
 Shenanigans ensue ….”
 It’s a relatively short piece (with intermission, it was a smidge over an hour running time), which helps the fairly convoluted story along — had it been much longer, the suspension of belief that helps this piece be as enjoyable as it is would have been harder to maintain, especially as plot twists get thrown in.

 The R-rated language seems to be thrown in just for shock value: F-bombs just for the sake of it.
 Maggie Hogan as Talia is okay, but there are times when it feels like she’s trying too hard.
 The language issue mentioned above is most noticeable with her, as the swearing seems forced and therefore unrealistic.